Heather Campbell (artist): Career

-The same year that Campbell graduated College, she exhibited her work in the 1996 Graduating Show at the Sir Wilfred Grenfell College Art Gallery in Corner Brook, Newfoundland.
+The same year that Campbell graduated from college, she exhibited her work in the 1996 Graduating Show at the Sir Wilfred Grenfell College Art Gallery in Corner Brook, Newfoundland.
 This was her first major exhibition after completing her formal education.

 Following her graduation, Campbell worked as a curator with Indigenous and Northern Affairs Canada, where she played a key role in organizing exhibitions and promoting Inuit art.
 Her career highlights include curating at Indigenous and Northern Affairs Canada and contributing to the curatorial work behind the Sakahan exhibition at the National Gallery of Canada in 2013.
 Recognized as one of the most significant showcases of contemporary Indigenous art globally, Campbell’s work with the exhibition was a major milestone.
 Additionally, she has also collaborated with Inuit Tapiriit Kanatami.

 Alongside her curatorial work, Campbell has been, and continues to be, a central figure at the Inuit Art Foundation, currently serving as their Strategic Initiatives Director.